Joe Cartoon: Characters

 The Gerbil is one of the most well-known characters from the website, next to Superfly.

-His first appearance was in the late 1998 Internet cartoon Gerbil in a Microwave, when the user presses various speeds on a microwave in order for the gerbil to explode from too much heat.
+His first appearance was in the 1999 cartoon Gerbil in a Microwave, when the user presses various speeds on a microwave in order for the gerbil to explode from too much heat.
 He has appeared in most of the cartoons, where he always gets into dangerous situations which results in death.
 Examples include getting stabbed by a pencil shot from the man in Numbah 2 Pencil III, being devoured by piranhas in Joefish, getting shot by a gun in Gerbill, and even getting run over by a Hummer along with his army of other gerbils while storming to find Joecartoon, who they claim is responsible for the gratuitous violence against gerbils in Gerbil Genocide.

-However, in Donkey Bong [Long version], the gerbil laments about people "Kicking his ass, for what?
+However, in Donkey Bong (Long version), the gerbil laments about people "Kicking his ass, for what?
 A couple of laughs?" and that he is sick of being in dangerous situations that resulted in death from past films.
 Even though the Gerbil died in many cartoons, he has returned in other films, even the more recent 'Numbah 2 Pencil'.